yuvalmGS/gigaspaces-wiki-jekyll/sbp/lowering-the-space-object-footprint.markdown

 {code}

 h2.
 The Factory method
-The example using a factory method called {{generateBinaryFormatEntry}} to create the space object.
-Once it has been populated , its {{pack}} method is called.
+The example using a factory method called `generateBinaryFormatEntry` to create the space object.
+Once it has been populated , its `pack` method is called.
 {code}
 private BinaryFormatEntry generateBinaryFormatEntry(int id){
 	BinaryFormatEntry bfe = new BinaryFormatEntry(id, value1 , value2 ?)